rcgray/free-genai-bootcamp-2025/visual-novel/docs/features/LLM-Proxy-Server.md

      "model": "gpt-4",  // Optional - will use server default if not specified "messages": [{"role": "user", "content": "Your complete prompt here"}], "temperature": 0.3,
-     "response_format": {"type": "json_object"}
+     "response_format": {"type": "json_object"}  // Will be adapted for different providers }
-   }
    ```

 3. **Response Format**:
-   - Returns the raw, unmodified OpenAI API response
+   - Returns the processed LLM API response with valid JSON extraction if needed
-   - All response processing is done client-side
+   - Adds metadata about response processing when applicable

 ### Error Handling

-The proxy should handle basic errors only:
+The proxy should handle errors with appropriate categorization:

 1. **Client Errors (4xx)**:
    - Invalid request format
    - Authentication issues from the LLM provider
+   - Validation errors from the LLM provider

 2. **Server Errors (5xx)**:
    - LLM API connectivity issues
+   - Timeout errors
    - Unexpected errors

 ### Caching Considerations